 Monotch links roadside units and Traffic Light Controllers with CONCORDA test vehicles

-The Dutch CONCORDA project partners, FCA-CRF, NXP and The Amsterdam Practical Trial are testing the information exchange between test cars and road infrastructure, in order to support the self-driving task of cars.
+The Dutch CONCORDA project partners, FCA-CRF, NXP and The Amsterdam Practical Trial are testing the information exchange between test cars and road infrastructure to support cars’ self-driving tasks.
 The partners use different communication techniques (hybrid) in different traffic situations, to test the time needed for information transmission and the status of data when they reach the car from smart traffic lights or road works.
-For the cellular or cloud communication TLEX is used to connect the road infrastructure with the cars.
+For cellular or cloud communication, TLEX connects the road infrastructure with cars.

-Monotch consecutively created direct links with roadside units and traffic light controllers and made the data communication available in ETSI via IF2 interface for the service providers NXP and V-Tron, converted messages to ETSI and made the infrastructure-to-vehicle communication safe, fast, easy to monitor and available with governance data.
+Monotch consecutively created direct links with roadside units and traffic light controllers and made the data communication available in ETSI via IF2 interface for service providers NXP and V-Tron.
+Furthermore, they converted messages to ETSI and made the infrastructure-to-vehicle communication safe, fast, easy to monitor and available with governance data.

-During a first CONCORDA Test week from 2-6 September 2019 in the Metropolitan Region of Amsterdam, the technology was successfully tested and allowed the consortium to collect useful data for further simulations and analysis, identifying the aspects to be refined for a second test week.
-The test area will be expanded to the highway A5 and A9 and the city centre of Amsterdam (urban road).
-For the expanded test the road infrastructure on the A5 and A will also be connected to TLEX.
+During a first CONCORDA Test week from 2-6 September 2019 in the Metropolitan Region of Amsterdam, the technology was successfully tested and allowed the consortium to collect valuable data for further simulations and analysis, identifying the aspects to be refined for a second test week.
+The test area will be expanded to highways A5 and A9 and the city centre of Amsterdam (urban road).
+For the expanded test, the road infrastructure on the A5 and A will also be connected to TLEX.

-CONCORDA is a public-private, co-financed, large-scale cross-border project, aimed at pre-testing the employment of connected and automated driving on highways and within (inter)urban environments.
-CONCORDA is preparing Europe for automated driving and truck platooning, which requires not only smart vehicles, but also a high-quality and digital road infrastructure.
+CONCORDA is a public-private, co-financed, large-scale cross-border project aimed at pre-testing the employment of connected and automated driving on highways and within (inter)urban environments.
+CONCORDA is preparing Europe for automated driving and truck platooning, requiring smart vehicles and high-quality digital road infrastructure.

-The communication technology to enable the exchange between autonomous vehicles and road infrastructure is being tested in CONCORDA pilots in Belgium, Germany, France, the Netherlands and Spain.
-The tests not only take place on the highway, but also on provincial roads and on roads in the urban areas of Amsterdam.
+The communication technology to enable the exchange between autonomous vehicles and road infrastructure is tested in CONCORDA pilots in Belgium, Germany, France, the Netherlands and Spain.
+The tests not only take place on the highway but also provincial roads and roads in the urban areas of Amsterdam.